The Work — Forward Through Ferguson

 Policy/Systems Advocacy Action Strategy: Through a series of policy advocacy campaigns, we will advance three sets of Calls to Action aligned to the Signature Priority Areas of the Ferguson Commission Report.
 We have partnered with PolicyLink, a national research and action institute focused on advancing economic and social equity, to support this effort.

 Racial Equity Capacity Building Action Strategy: Equitable policy implementation rests on people and organizations.
 This means increasing regional understanding of the root causes of racial inequity; convening diversity, inclusion, and equity practitioners to support institutions and individuals as they enter the Path to Racial Equity; and public reporting our progress toward Racial Equity.
 Targeted institutions and members of the Racial Equity Community will access ongoing training, tools, and opportunities for community building, institutional transformation, reconciliation, and racial healing.

 Sustainability Action Strategy: To ensure the region can sustain this challenging work, we are helping to develop a 25-year Racial Equity fund, as called for in the Ferguson Commission report, to support Racial Equity efforts.

-Read more about some the milestones of our work across the last 2 years.
+Read more about some the milestones of our work in our first two years from 2016-2017.

 Are you implementing the report’s calls to action?

 One of the key responsibilities of Forward Through Ferguson is tracking implementation efforts across the report’s Signature Priorities.
-If you, or someone you know of, is involved in implementation efforts, please let us know by filling out this form, bit.ly/FTFSubmitYourAction.
+If you, or someone you know of, is involved in implementation efforts, please let us know by emailing email@example.com.